no triangle studios

 Living and dining room framed by floor-to-ceiling steel windows

+Bogard New York approached NoTriangle with a clear commercial objective: use visualization to support faster sales and stronger buyer engagement in a saturated Williamsburg market.
 We identified early that traditional architectural renderings would not achieve this.
-Instead, the project required a market-driven visualization strategy, one aligned with how Brooklyn buyers actually evaluate high-end townhouses.
+The project needed a market-driven visualization strategy, one aligned with how Brooklyn buyers actually evaluate high-end townhouses.

 3D rendering of an Orson Williamsburg bedroom with a large black-framed corner window, walnut nightstands, neutral bedding, and views over Brooklyn rooftops